 Jim Breslin’s debut short story collection, “Elephant,” features twenty-one stories about loneliness and hope in suburbia.
 In these stories, men and women struggle to find meaning in their lives and seek redemption.
 The characters in this collection are people the reader will recognize.
 They are people in your own neighborhood, possibly even in your own house.
-Jim’s short stories have been published in The Molotov Cocktail, Metazen and Think Journal.
+Jim’s short stories have been published in the Turk’s Head Review, The Molotov Cocktail, Metazen and Think Journal.
 His non-fiction writing has appeared in Main Line Today, WHYY, Newsworks, Daily Local, Chester County Cuisine and Nightlife, #amwriting, and the Town Dish websites.

 Jim’s nano-publishing project, Oermead Press, has published two books, “Elephant” (May, 2011) and “Chester County Fiction” (October, 2011) to date.
 “Chester County Fiction” is an anthology of sixteen short stories by thirteen local writers and received positive press in Main Line Today and on WHYY.
 The books are available at Chester County bookstores, Amazon and other venues.